 At first, the idea of data and practicing law hardly seemed to go hand in hand, yet, the most successful law firms understand the importance of data and metrics in order to identify problem areas and increase revenue.
 Tracking important metrics can give you total control over where you stand as a law firm and fix anything that's broken.

 Running data reports can help you track critical metrics in your law firm, like how many lead-to-client conversions you've had over a certain time period and whether your marketing investments are paying off as much as you'd like them to.
 When you have an overall picture of where your law firm currently stands compared to how you'd like it to be, it's easier to set realistic goals and stay accountable for reaching them.

 Advantages of Tracking Your Law Firm's Data

 Data is your best friend when it comes to planning for the uncertainty of the future.
 With a total overview of past patterns in your practice, you'll be able to make better predictions based on actual data.
 For example, if you notice that in the past, certain marketing techniques have performed quite well, you know that you can invest more in those marketing sources in the future.
 It can also help you financially plan for specific times of the year which have been less profitable in the past.

-There will always be challenges that come up in your law firm, and analyzing patterns can help you anticipate problem areas before they even arrive.
+There will always be challenges that come up in growing your law firm, and analyzing patterns can help you anticipate problem areas before they even arrive.
 Although data can't stop challenges from arising, you'll be better prepared for them since you'll be armed with anticipation.